Do We Need to Perform a Cool-Down After Exercise?

 Effects on injuries

 In theory, a better recovery may result in less neuromuscular fatigue and thereby decrease the risk of injuries during a subsequent training session or competition.
 A second potential benefit of an active cool-down is therefore a reduced risk of injuries.
 Unfortunately, only a few studies have investigated the effects of an active cool-down on injuries, and this has usually been investigated in combination with stretching and a warm-up.
 It is therefore not possible to make definite conclusions about the effects of a cool-down on injuries.
 Nevertheless, most studies did not find significant associations between regular use of a cool-down an reduced injuries in runners and triathletes.
-However a study among dancers found that a group performing 15 minutes of cool-down had lower injury rate than the 5 and 10 minute group, but no control group was included for comparison.
+However a study among dancers found that a group performing 15 minutes of cool-down had a lower injury rate than the 5 and 10-minute group, but no control group was included for comparison.
 These findings suggest that a cool-down does generally not affect injury rates, although more research is required to investigate the effects of the type of cool-down, its duration, and the type of sport.
 Importantly, there is currently also no evidence for an increase in injury rates with a cool-down.